TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 In the last stage PyMOL should pop up and *Valve* should start to feed it with visualization data.
 This would take a moment and if you set up ``save`` option a PyMOL session would be saved.
 Once it is done *Valve* quits and switches off PyMOL.
 Now, you can restart it and read saved session.

-Clusterization
+Clustering
 ^^^^^^^^^^^^^^

-Improve clusterization of Inlets.
-See :doc:`valve_config` for more hints on available clusterization options.
+Improve clustering of Inlets.
+See :doc:`valve_config` for more hints on available clustering options.

 Analysis tables
 ^^^^^^^^^^^^^^^